 ~Hyperion, John Keats, 1818

 Saturn's largest moon, Titan, was discovered on March 25, 1655, by the Dutch astronomer Christiaan Huygens.
 Huygens had been inspired by Galileo's discovery of Jupiter's four largest moons in 1610 and in his improvements in telescope technology.
-At least 82 moons are known to orbit Saturn, of which 53 are officially named; this does not include the hundreds of moonlets in its rings.
+At least 82 moons are now known to orbit Saturn, of which 53 are officially named; this does not include the hundreds of moonlets orbiting in its rings.
 Titan, Saturn's largest moon, and the second-largest in the Solar System, is larger than the planet Mercury, and is the only moon in the Solar System to have a substantial atmosphere.
 Many of Saturn's moons are named after the individual Titans of Greek Mythology, pre-Olympian gods that were the children of the primordial parents Uranus (Sky) and his mother, Gaia (Earth). 🌕

 Saturn's largest moon, Titan, was discovered in 1665 by the Dutch astronomer Christiaan Huygens.
 Huygens was inspired by Galileo's discovery of Jupiter's four largest moons in 1610 and his improvements in telescope technology.
 Originally named Saturni Luna, the name Titan, and the names of all seven satellites of Saturn then known, came from John Herschel (son of William Herschel, discoverer of two other Saturnian moons, Mimas and Enceladus).
 He suggested the names of the mythological Titans, brothers and sisters of Cronus, the Greek Saturn.
 In Greek mythology, the Titans were a race of powerful deities, descendants of Gaia and Uranus, that ruled during the legendary Golden Age.